CCH (company)

 CCH, formerly Commerce Clearing House, is a provider of software and information services for tax, accounting and audit workers.
 Since 1995 it has been a subsidiary of Wolters Kluwer.

 History

+Commerce Clearing House was founded in 1892 and was acquired by Oakleigh Thorne in 1907.

 CCH has been publishing materials on U.S. tax law and tax compliance since the inception of the modern U.S. federal income tax in 1913.
-Wolters Kluwer bought the company in 1995.
+CCH owned the publisher Facts on File from 1965 to 1993.
+Wolters Kluwer bought CCH in 1995.

-Today, the company is also recognized for its software and integrated workflow tools.
+Today, CCH is also recognized for its software and integrated workflow tools.
 CCH operates on a global scale and includes operations in the United States, Europe, Asia-Pacific and Canada.

 Case law reporters

 The following is a list of case law reporters published by CCH: